lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 In the case of non-repeating data, the ViewController obtains the ViewModel data directly from the Presenter via a PresenterOutput method, either as individual parameter values or as an immutable struct parameter.

-In the case of repeating data, the data is aquired from the Presenter via an indexed accessor method.
+In the case of repeating data, the data is acquired from the Presenter via an indexed accessor method.
 The methods are used by a UITableView-, UIPicker-, UICollectionView- or other DataSource.
 The accessor method returns a ViewModel containing the data to be displayed

 For the same reasons that I mentioned regarding the UseCaseOutput, it is a good practice to create one PresenterOutput protocol for each event.